TERMINAL SERVICES STANDARD TRADING CONDITIONS ("STANDARD CONDITIONS")

 9. RATES AND PAYMENT

 9.1.
-In consideration of the provision of the Services, the User will pay the charges calculated in accordance with the Tariff ("Charges"), subject to any rate adjustment approved by the PPA and duly published.
+In consideration of the provision of the Services, the User will pay the charges calculated in accordance with the Tariff ("Charges").

 9.3.
 All Charges are exclusive of value added tax and any other tax, duty or fee imposed from time to time by any government or other authority which shall be paid by the User at the rate and in the manner prescribed by law.